zhinst/zhinst-toolkit/README.md

 # Zurich Instruents Toolkit (zhinst-toolkit)
-The Zurich Instruments Toolkit (zhinst-toolkit) is a series of Python tools for high level device control.
+The Zurich Instruments Toolkit (zhinst-toolkit) is a collection of Python tools for high level device control.
 Based on the native interface to [Zurich Instruents LabOne](https://www.zhinst.com/labone), they offer an easier and more user-friendly interface.
 It's tailord for the control of multiple instruments togheter, especially for device managment and multiple AWG distributed control.
 It comes in the form of a package compatible with Python 3.6+

 ## Status